smithy-lang/smithy/docs/source/1.0/spec/core/type-refinement-traits.rst

 1. They can only be referenced in the model as an operation's output.
 2. They cannot be used as the output of more than one operation.
-3. They MUST have a shape name that starts with the name of any operation they are associated with.
+3. They SHOULD have a shape name that starts with the name of the operation that targets it (if any).
+For example, if a shape is the output of the ``GetSprocket`` operation, then the shape SHOULD be named ``GetSprocketOutput``.

 These constraints allow tooling to specialize operation output shapes in ways that would otherwise require complex model transformations.